G-071/octotiger-spack/README.md

 ## Octotiger-Spack

 This repository contains the spack package for the astrophysics code [Octo-Tiger](https://github.com/STEllAR-GROUP/octotiger).
 Additionally, the repository also includes new/modified/updated spack packages of software Octo-Tiger depends on.
-The repo is meant to replace the old collection of [Octo-Tiger buildscripts](https://github.com/STEllAR-GROUP/OctoTigerBuildChain) as these become increasingly unwieldy and annoying to use.
+The repo is meant to replace the old collection of [Octo-Tiger buildscripts](https://github.com/STEllAR-GROUP/OctoTigerBuildChain) as these become increasingly unwieldy and uncomfortable to use.

 ### List of added/modified packages